html2rss/html2rss-web/README.md

 The URL of your RSS feed is: http://localhost:3000/myfeed.rss

-You can get an overview of all feeds of *your* feeds at http://localhost:3000/.

 ### Runtime health checks of your feeds

 Websites often change their markup.
 To get notified when one of your configs